caseywstark/dimensionful/doc/index.rst

 ``dimensionful/units``
 ++++++++++++++++++++++

-Holds some library definitions (number of base units and fixed order), utils, and the Unit class.
+Holds the known units data structures, some unit util functions, and the Unit class.

 ``example/*``